Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-12-24-Regressions-And-Batch-Gradient-Descent.md

 <script type="text/javascript" async
 src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

+<h2 align="center">References</h2>

+I'm cross referencing quite a few resources while I get into this subject, but the core resources are lectures provided online.
+For this particular post:

+The first of Andrew Ng's lectures on Machine Learning, provided by Stanford:

+	- Lecture 1: Introduction

+	- Lecture 2: linear regression, gradient descent

+- The third of Yaser Abu-Mostafa's lectures, provided by CalTech:

+	- Lecture 3: The Linear Model

+- Data from UC Irvine's machine learning repository

+- The code for these regressions on my GitHub in the LSR folder

+<h2 align="center">Motivation</h2>

+There are plenty of reasons these days to explore Machine Learning.
+For me, in reviewing the math behind MCMC methods in a previous project I'd been coming across a lot of people discussing the topic not for Computational Physics applications, but for Machine Learning.
+A quick look revealed that many of the more advanced topics in Machine Learning share a mathematical foundation with QM (high dimensionality and linear algebra) and at that point I was sold.
+So in some of the project posts I make from here on out, i'll be going through Andrew Ng and other freely available lecture resources and picking out examples to implement; hopefully getting better with CUDA as I go.

 <h2 align="center">The Algorithm</h2>

 A least squares regression algorithm is a means to fit functions to datasets by way of minimizing the error incrementally.
 For a given input vector $\vec{X}$ you form a guess $h(\vec{X}_i)$ which will have some square error $E_i = (h(\vec{X}_i) - Y_i)^2$